KevinBian107/EEB/README.md

-# LCRS
+# Blue Dot Project (BDP)
 Study into the connection between Locus Coeruleus (LC)'s role in the generation of pathological anxiety and rumination as well as teh effect it would cause on balancing between exploitation and exploration.
+To this end, we are creating a Locus Coeruleus rumination system in which we call it as the **B**lue **D**ot (LC in greek means little blue dot) **P**roject (BDP).
 - Meeting docs: https://docs.google.com/document/d/1740GxJ5xmIjUbWH8_RjYnuI5KNnZwGkvKQaM6hEzCLc/edit?tab=t.0#heading=h.e9mhf81r5r4b

 # Reference Literatures